Terracini matroids: algebraic matroids of secants and embedded joins: Introduction

 is defective. \end{introtheorem}

 Our work was motivated by questions originating in rigidity theory.
-Example~\ref{exm: rigidity} shows that the matroids that arise in rigidity theory do not satisfy the Terracini union property.
+Example~\ref{exm: rigidity} below shows that the matroids that arise in rigidity theory do not satisfy the Terracini union property.
 Indeed, the failure of the Terracini union property is a sign that of interesting combinatorics!
-For a generalization, see \cite{cruickshank2023identifiability} where algebraic matroids of secant varieties were studied in the setting of ``$g$-rigidity,'' which extends notions from classical rigidity theory to certain unirational varieties.

 \begin{example}[Generic rigidity] The Cayley--Menger variety ${\rm CM}_{d,n}$ studied in rigidity theory is the Zariski closure of the image of the map $\varphi:(\mathbb{C}^d)^n \to \mathbb{C}^{\binom{n}2}$ given by whose restriction to $(\mathbb{R}^d)^n$ gives the squares of pairwise distances among $n$ points in $\mathbb{R}^d$ \cite{B02}.
 From the form of $\varphi$, we see that